Dear ISCAS delegates,

 Tutorials and Mini-Tutorials will be live events.
 However, while Tutorials will only be available for tutorial registrants on Sunday 11, Mini-Tutorials will be available to the whole audience and sessions will be recorded for later visualization.

-Technical Sessions: Active participation in technical sessions will comprise three components:
+Technical Sessions: Active participation in technical sessions will comprise two components:

 - A prerecorded presentation of the talk will be upfront available two weeks beforehand in Open Preview, as will the full papers.
 The aim is that attendees will have the opportunity to go over the full program and select the talks that interest them.
 This will provide visibility to the technical contributions to authors, and they will remain archived and available in IEEE Xplore®.
 Synchronized transcripts made available by IEEE will enable search and maximize engagement and information retention.
 The platform will provide labeled video segments to ease navigation through the content of the conference in novel ways.